 As the flooding of watercourses creates a hazard with respect to creeks and other water tributaries, the Essex Region Conservation Authority has adopted a two zone approach for regulating floodplains.
 A floodplain contains two distinct areas, 1) a floodway and 2) a flood fringe.
 The two zone concept distinguishes between areas where development and site alteration may be permitted or where development is prohibited.
 Development and site alteration is not permitted within the floodway.
-Development and site alteration may be permitted within the flood fringe where the development is capable of satisfying Provincial floodplain hazard management issues under the jurisdiction of the Essex Region Conservation Authority.
+Development and site alteration may be permitted within the floodway.
+Development and site alteration may be permitted within the floodway.
+Development is capable of satisfying Provincial floodplain hazard management issues under the jurisdiction of the Essex Region Conservation Authority.
+In areas where floodplain mapping has not been established or is required to be updated, the Town will work with the ERCA to establish updates based on the proposed development.
+It should also be noted that no new development is permitted within the area identified as floodway, which would include the creation of new lot lines.